How HVAC Systems Help Reduce Allergens in Your Home

 - UV lights use special light to kill bacteria, mold, and viruses as air passes through the system.

 - An air scrubber goes even further by sending out ions that help trap and destroy germs both in the air and on surfaces.
+Most units pair UV-C light with photocatalytic oxidation to treat both the air and the surfaces in the room.

 These systems are great for people with allergies or asthma.